 - Total time:10 minutes plus 1 hour freezing

-- 5 ounces (140g) very ripe peeled and cored pineapple or drained canned pineapple chunks (see note)
+- 5 ounces (140g) very ripe peeled and cored fresh pineapple, frozen pineapple, or drained canned pineapple chunks (see note)

 - 1 3/4 ounces (50ml) unsweetened coconut cream, shaken or stirred well to incorporate fat